 IMPORT.
 The data type is string.

-emailListIds is an array of numbers, one for each of the lists the user is
+emailListIds is an array of integers, each representing a list to which the

-a part of.
-Whenever a user is added to a new list, Iterable will
+user belongs.
+Whenever a user is added to a new list, Iterable will update

-unsubscribeChannelId is an array of numbers for each of the message
+unsubscribedMessageTypelIds is an array of integers, each representing a

-unsubscribeMessageTypelIds is an array of numbers for each of the message
+subscribedMessageTypelIds is an array of integers, each representing a

 createdAt indicates a timestamp of when the event was indexed into